Home

 Kiwi Fruit: Kiwis can be ripened with the ethylene gas of other fruit, but once ripe keep them away from the other fruit, because they'll quickly become overripe.
 Once ripe they can keep for a week in the fridge.

-Lemons and limes: Lemons will last about two weeks at room temperature, but limes should be refrigerated as soon as you bring them home if you're not going to use them quickly.
+Lemons and Limes: Lemons will last about two weeks at room temperature, but limes should be refrigerated as soon as you bring them home if you're not going to use them quickly.

 Mangoes: Mangoes will sweeten best at room temperature.
 They're ripe when you skin is pliable enough to peel easily with your nail and finger.
 The skin should be easily pulled off the flesh.
 I've kept ripe mangoes for up to 5 days in the fridge.